Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures fell further during the session, into the 5630s.
+The S&P 500 futures fell during the session from the 5640s to slightly below 5610.
+The initial subwave of an uptrending 5th wave that began on August 5 continues.

 9:35 a.m.
 New York time